 That's nine historic site visits for FREE!
 You can't beat that!
 Bring the whole family out to enjoy some historic, festive fun!

 Yuletides at Agecroft: Christmas Open House

 Experience the Christmas season at Agecroft Hall from three different eras: England in 1640, London in 1860, and Richmond in 1942.
 Watch Charles Dickens perform a lively reading from his classic A Christmas Carol.
 Tell Father Christmas your Christmas wishes.
 Meet characters from England during the time of Dickens and help them put up decorations and join them for a period parlor game.
 The Williamsburg Waites will gladden your heart with a Christmas puppet show.
 You'll be introduced to the family and servants that lived at Agecroft in Elizabethan England as they prepare for a holiday feast.
 See a Christmas party held in support of service men and women during World War II, and hear a live telling of stories from that time.
 Enjoy dancing, acrobatics, and craft activities.
 This event is outside and inside, so be sure to bundle up!

-Carpenter Theatre at Dominion Arts Center
+Carpenter Theatre at Dominion Energy Center

 December 13-23, 2019

 This season marks Artistic Director Stoner Winslett’s 40th time staging her continually evolving, acclaimed version of The Nutcracker.
 Tchaikovsky’s familiar music whisks both Clara and audiences alike on an extraordinary journey, from a battle beneath the branches of a magical Christmas tree, through an enchanted snowy forest, to the Kingdom of Sweets.
 With its colorful sets, fanciful costumes, and beloved characters, such as the Russian Bear and Arabian Snake, The Nutcracker continues to charm generations.

 Three Centuries of Virginia Christmas